 Welcome to Ross Bay Villa!Ross Bay Villa was the home of Francis James Roscoe and his wife Anna Letitia from 1865 to 1879.
 While living there, they had five children: Mary, Katherine, Francis, Millicent and Thomas.

-After his election, he fought for British Columbia and worked at making sure that the terms of Confederation were maintained – specifically the promised joining of British Columbia with the rest of the country with a continental railway – the Canadian Pacific Railway.
+After his election, he fought for British Columbia and worked at making sure that the terms of Confederation were maintained – specifically the promised joining of British Columbia with the rest of the country by a continental railway – the Canadian Pacific Railway.

-Ross Bay Villa has been preserved and restored to the way it would have looked when the Roscoe family were in residence.
-The Entry Hall; Drawing Room; and Dining Room have all been restored to the 1865-1879 appearance.
+Ross Bay VillaHistoric House Museum has been preserved and restored to the way it would have looked when the Roscoe family were in residence.
+The entry hall, drawing room, dining room, and a children’s rooms have all been restored to the 1865-1879 appearance.

 One of the three bedrooms is currently an office for the Old Cemeteries Society, which leads Sunday tours of the historic Ross Bay Cemetery, directly across the street from Ross Bay Villa.
 Their rental income helps to preserve the house and garden.